Hayes, Flyers outscore Avalanche

 Kevin Hayes and Joel Farabee scored two goals apiece to lift the host Philadelphia Flyers past the Colorado Avalanche 6-3 on Saturday.
 Matt Niskanen had a goal and an assist, Scott Laughton also scored and Sean Couturier recorded three assists for the Flyers, who improved to 18-4-4 at home.
 Hayes also had an assist.
 Flyers goaltender Alex Lyon made 28 saves.

-Andre Burakovsky had a goal and an assist, while Valeri Nichushkin and Mikko Rantanen each scored once for the Avalanche, who had their three-game winning streak snapped.
-Nikita Zadorov had two assists, and Avalanche goaltender Philipp Grubauer stopped 22 shots.
-The Flyers went ahead 1-0 at 13:45 of the first period when Matt Niskanen's shot deflected off Avalanche defenseman Samuel Girard and into the net.
+Andre Burakovsky and Nikita Zadorov each had a goal and an assist, while Mikko Rantanen also scored for the Avalanche, who had their three-game winning streak snapped.
+Avalanche goaltender Philipp Grubauer stopped 22 shots.
+The Flyers went ahead 1-0 at 13:45 of the first period when Niskanen's shot deflected off Avalanche defenseman Samuel Girard and into the net.

 Colorado's Nathan MacKinnon was whistled for a double minor for high sticking Niskanen at 16:54.
 And with 5.2 seconds left in the period, Hayes tipped in James van Riemsdyk's pass for a 2-0 advantage.
-Nichushkin brought the Avalanche within 2-1 at 2:01 of the second when he tipped Zadorov's wrist shot from the point past Lyon.
+Zadorov brought the Avalanche within 2-1 at 2:01 of the second when he tipped Burakovsky's wrist shot from the point past Lyon.

 It didn't take long for the Flyers to extend their lead to two goals at 3-1, as Farabee scored at 3:05, one-timing a cross-ice feed from Couturier.
 But the high-flying Colorado offense struck quickly, trimming the deficit to 3-2 thanks to a power-play goal from Rantanen.
 Off a feed from Nazem Kadri, his shot went over Lyon's shoulder and into the back of the net at 4:16.